pavitranew/session-8-ang2-recipes/readme.md

 }
 ```

-Note: `selector` is the tag.
-In Angular 1 this was a component declaration e.g. `appRoot`
+- `selector` is the custom tag.
+This is used as `<app-root></app-root>` in `index.html`

-The @Component decorates (provides metadata to) the exported component.
+- `@Component` decorates (provides metadata to) the exported component.

-TemplateUrl, styleUrls and Selector - the directive to insert the compoent in the html
+- TemplateUrl, styleUrls are the paths for the component's html and stylesheets

-Components are created, updated and detroyed during ht eapplication lifecycle.
+Components are created, updated and detroyed during the application lifecycle.
 We can use this lifecycle to perform actions at each moment via optional lifecycle hooks such as ngOnInit().

-### main.ts

-The kickoff point for the application:

-`platformBrowserDynamic().bootstrapModule(AppModule);`

-Which uses the selector in the html file:

 ```html
 <!doctype html>